MeshJS/governance/funding/catalyst-fund14/mesh-new-wallet/1400080-milestone3.md

 # Milestone Report

 Hey there Milestone Reviewers and everyone who is following the progress of this proposal.
-Here the completed Milestone 3 of the proposal, all objectives have been achieved.
+Here the completed Milestone 3 of the proposal, all objectives have been achieved and completed.

 ### A) All developed code will be published and accessible via Mesh Github